eisterman/MurPy/ROADMAP.md

         - [ ] GreaterOp
         - [ ] GR command
 ## Upgrading the MurPy
-- [ ] Shift the Environment/Operation interaction to Env's methods
 - [ ] Subroutine Support
     - [ ] Multiple subroutine support for Parser
     - [ ] Support for Precompiler